-The fruit of the Spirit is an inner grace that is produced in a believer who is submitted to the guidance of the Holy Spirit, so that the life lived becomes a lovely reflection of Christ's singular nature and godly character.
-The heavenly fruit in Galatians 5 is only produced in a person who is continuously being cleansed from all sin, and walking in fellowship with the Father.
+The fruit of the Spirit is an inner grace that is produced in a believer who is submitted to the guidance of the Holy Spirit so that the life lived becomes a lovely reflection of Christ's singular nature and godly character.
+The heavenly fruit in Galatians 5 is only produced in a person who is continuously being cleansed from all sin and walking in fellowship with the Father.

 The fruit of man's sinful nature bears nothing but rotting sadness and sour pain, and the ethical character and political correctness of a believer who is straining to live-up to certain socially acceptable moral standards, in their own strength, will similarly produce nothing but the bad fruit of the old sinful, Adamic nature.

 Spiritual fruit can never be produced through man's effort.
 The fruit of the Spirit are not 'works' that are done for God, however good and commendable they may be.
 They are behaviours that reflect the nature and character of the living Christ within a believer.
 They are attributes that are manifested in a child of God who radiates Christlikeness because they are maintaining communion with Him.
-The nine graces that together comprise the single, fruit of the Spirit, combine to display a perfect portrait of the Lord Jesus Himself.
+The nine graces that together comprise the single, fruit of the Spirit, combine to display a perfect portrait of the Lord Jesus, Himself.

-Each of the nine individual qualities that are listed as the fruit of the Spirit, and their genesis in the fountain-head of God's sacrificial LOVE.
-The triplet of love, joy, and peace demonstrates an inner quality that permeates the entire disposition of the one that is producing this fruit of the Spirit, as they grow in grace and are being conformed into the image and likeness of Christ, through the power of the indwelling Spirit.
+Each of the nine individual qualities that are listed as the fruit of the Spirit, have their genesis in the fountain-head of God's sacrificial LOVE.
+The triplet of love, joy, and peace, demonstrates an inner quality that permeates the entire disposition of the one that is producing this fruit of the Spirit, as they grow in grace and are being conformed into the image and likeness of Christ, through the power of the indwelling Spirit.

-The trio of patience, kindness, and goodness are predominantly attributes, that are displayed in gracious conduct towards other people, while the trinity of faithfulness, gentleness, and self-control are hidden facets, deep within, that God alone can truly discern.
+The trio of patience, kindness, and goodness, are predominantly attributes that are displayed in gracious conduct towards other people, while the trinity of faithfulness, gentleness, and self-control, are hidden facets, deep within, that God alone can truly discern.

-The fruit-of-the-Spirit is not made up of nine, unrelated character traits, where one Christian shows one particular attribute while being severely lacking elsewhere.
+The fruit of the Spirit is not made up of nine, unrelated character traits, where one Christian shows one particular attribute while being severely lacking elsewhere.
 They are not nine separate fruits of the Spirit that may, or may not be manifested in a believer's life, but one indivisible FRUIT.
-"But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control,"
+"But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control."

-While the fruit-of-the-Spirit is a discrete list of nine, specific godly qualities, which can be individually defined and described separately, they must be recognised as one integrated and interlinked whole - such that when one quality is absent, then all qualities are absent.
+While the fruit of the Spirit is a discrete list of nine, specific godly qualities, which can be individually defined and described separately, they must be recognised as one integrated and interlinked whole - such that when one quality is absent, then all qualities are absent.
 And when one quality is displayed all must be present.
-The only way that the fruit-of-the-Spirit is manifested, is through a life that is consecrated to God and submitted wholly to the Spirit.
+The only way that the fruit of the Spirit is manifested, is through a life that is consecrated to God and submitted wholly to the Spirit.

 Although indivisible, LOVE has been listed as the firstfruit - not from importance but as the foundational requirement from which the other spiritual characteristics flow.
 It is not the human love we enjoy from parents, children, spouses, and friends, but the sacrificial love of God that can only be manifested from the Spirit Himself.
 It is a sacrificial love, whereby we give up ourselves for the sake of others and for the glory of God.